mattieFM/Vivarium-Sim/README.md

 ```

 # Dev Docs Build
-you may build/rebuild the developer docs via
+you may build/rebuild the developer docs via.
+pydoctor may or may not be included in requirements.txt so make sure to install it first.
+This module does not like to run from vs-code's terminal.
 ```bash
 ppython -m pydoctor --html-output=doc/ .\src\
 ```